revosystems/slate/source/includes/_intouch.md

 ## Customers Points

 `GET customers/{token}/points`
-Returns the points of a customer + the points spent with the specified product.
+Returns the points of a customer + theœ points spent with the specified product.

-Body parameter| Description
+Body Field  | Description
 ---------|---------
 product    | **Json** id of the product in Json format.